An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Application to the Steady-State Heat Equation

 We generate quantum circuits corresponding to the unitaries whose linear combination forms the global matrix for quadratic elements as shown in Eq.~\eqref{eq:quadratic_elements_all_unitaries}.
 First, we develop generator functions for unitary matrices corresponding to internal elements.
 Generation of circuits corresponding to ${X}_{e}$ are described in Section~\ref{circuitGenerationLinear}, as they are identical to the linear elements and are generated using the functions described in Eq.~\eqref{eq:Xcircuit_generator_function}.

-The $\Tilde{{X}}_{(\cdot)}$ circuits are generated using two types of circuits, which are: \begin{itemize} \item Based on Pauli $X$ gates with control operations: $\Tilde{X}_i^{1}$, \item Based on those generated by gray code: $\Tilde{X}_i^{2} \ldots \Tilde{X}_i^{n-1}$, \end{itemize} where $i$ denotes the control operations on these circuits, while $j$ indicates the number of qubits flipped to generate the corresponding unitary matrix.
+The $\Tilde{{X}}_{(\cdot)}$ circuits are generated using two types of circuits, which are: \begin{itemize} \item Based on Pauli $X$ gates with control operations: $\Tilde{X}_i^{1}$, \item Based on those generated by a series of controlled Pauli $X$ gates: $\Tilde{X}_i^{2} \ldots \Tilde{X}_i^{n-1}$, \end{itemize} where $i$ denotes the control operations on these circuits, while $j$ indicates the number of qubits flipped to generate the corresponding unitary matrix.
 We use the following generator function to assign $\Tilde{{X}}_{(\cdot)}$ from the two types of circuits:

 with $A = 2^{j}+ i \: 2^{j+1}$ and $A=2e$ providing the mapping between the element and the circuit type.
-We explain below the generation of these circuits for a $n$ qubit system. \begin{enumerate} \item \textbf{$\Tilde{X}^{1}_{i}$ circuit}: in the unitary matrix corresponding to this circuit, one of the qubits is flipped.
-This is achieved by applying Pauli $X$ gate to $q_1$ qubit, which is controlled by remaining qubits.
+We explain below the generation of these circuits for a $n$ qubit system. \begin{enumerate} \item \textbf{$\Tilde{X}^{1}_{i}$ circuit}: one of the qubits is flipped in this circuit to obtain the corresponding unitary matrix.
+This is achieved by applying the Pauli $X$ gate to the $q_1$ qubit, which is controlled by the remaining qubits.
 The $q_0$ qubit is always close-controlled, and $i$ denotes the control operations on the other qubits.
-In particular, $i$ denotes the control operation corresponding to the $(i+1)^{th}$ basis state for the remaining $n-2$ qubits. \item \textbf{$\Tilde{X}^{j}_{i}$ circuits} with $j \in \{2,3, \cdots, n-1 \}$: the number of qubits that are flipped in the transformation to obtain the corresponding unitary matrix is $j$.
+In particular, $i$ denotes the control operation corresponding to the $(i+1)^{th}$ basis state for the remaining $n-2$ qubits. \item \textbf{$\Tilde{X}^{j}_{i}$ circuits} with $j \in \{2,3, \cdots, n-1 \}$: the number of qubits that are flipped in this circuit to obtain the corresponding unitary matrix is $j$.
 The depth of the circuit is $2j-1$, and each layer has controlled Pauli $X$ gates.
 The $q_0$ qubit is always close-controlled, and the number of pure control qubits (where no $X$ gate is applied) is $n-j-1$.
 These are controlled based on the $(i+1)^{\mathrm{th}}$ basis state.
-Based on the gray code, a series of controlled $X$ circuits are designed to generate the circuit corresponding to the transformation in the unitary matrix.
-For example, a $|{1 \cdots 0}01 \cdots 11 \rangle$ is transformed to a $|{1 \cdots 0}10 \cdots 0 1 \rangle$ state and vice-versa.
-The qubits highlighted in red are the pure control qubits, while those in black are the qubits that are flipped.
+The overall strategy is to design a series of controlled $X$ circuits to generate the circuit corresponding to the transformation in the unitary matrix, and the strategy is similar to the one used for $X_{i}^{j}$ circuits.
+For example, a $|{1 \cdots 0}01 \cdots 11 \rangle$ state is transformed to a $|{1 \cdots 0}10 \cdots 0 1 \rangle$ state and vice-versa, where qubits highlighted in red are the pure control qubits and those in black are the qubits that are flipped in the circuit, except for the $q_0$ qubit.